Stories for Children

 With a practised curtsy she said, ‘Good morning your highness.
 Isn’t it a wonderful day.
 And such a beautiful view of it from your window’, she said this while glancing appreciatively past the princesses shoulder.

 The princess looked at Bess with envy, wondering again at the maid's incessant cheerfulness.
-A glimpse of her troubled reflection in the silver of the breakfast tray further reminded her of the difference between them.
-She, always so sad, while Bess, a servant with none of the fine things the princess enjoyed, constantly smiling.
-Why?
+A glimpse of her troubled reflection in the silver of the breakfast tray further reminded her of the difference between them; she always so sad, while Bess, a servant with none of the fine things the princess enjoyed, always smiling.
+Marigold wished she knew why?

 ‘Oh it’s alright I suppose.’
 Marigold replied with a shrug, not thinking it very fine at all.